Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > The character decides to try again and rolls a Precision check with an additional -1 disadvantage.
 > This time, they get a failure.
 The Game Master rules the keyhole of the lock has been ruined and is now unpickable.

-> Skill checks made to attack with a weapon in combat are special.
+### Attacks

+Any skill check that is intended to deal direct damage against an enemy is considered an attack.
+These are most often Power or Precision checks used to make melee or ranged attacks, respectively.
+Attack skill checks have two special rules when resolving their outcome.

+#### Critical Damage

+If the attack results in a success, the damage dealt increases by `1D6` for every additional 6 rolled.

+#### Weapon Damage

-> Failure will result in the weapon taking a point of damage (see [2.2 Weapons and Tools](#2.2-Weapons-and-Tools)).
+If the attack results in a failure, the weapon being used takes 1 point of damage (see [2.2 Weapons and Tools](#2.2-Weapons-and-Tools)).

-### Helping on Skill Checks

-When a character makes a skill check, others in their Adventuring Party may want to lend a hand.
-In this situation, the character making the skill check adds advantage equal to the helping character's skill bonus.

 ### Group Skill Checks